wasianpower/CCGenerator/README.md

 10. Now you have a set of polynomials, each of which generate a constacyclic code.
 Note that it is still possible that some of them produce equivalent codes.
 However, it's guaranteed that any codes eliminated in step 7 were equivalent to one that you generated.

 That's all from me.
 Next you will hear from

-### The Ghost of Researchers Present

-This is the part where I talk about our implementation.

-### The Ghost of Researchers Future

-This is the part where I talk about future optimizations.

-### The Ghost of Apple Pie Recipes

-Congrats for making it through.
-As a reward, you get my famous brown butter apple pie recipe.

-#### Ingredients:

-- 2 pie crust
-- 7 Granny smith apples
-- Lemon juice
-- 4 tablespoons butter
-- ½ cup white sugar
-- ½ cup brown sugar
-- 1 ½ teaspoon cinnamon
-- 1 teaspoon ground cloves
-- ½ teaspoon ground nutmeg
-- ½ teaspoon ground ginger or 1 slice fresh ginger chopped

-#### Instructions:
-1. Preheat the oven to 375.
-2. Peel and cut granny smith apples apples into small pieces, coat with lemon juice to prevent browning.
-3. Precook pie crust.
-4. Cook 3 tablespoons butter into brown butter, remove from heat and save in bowl.
-5. Melt 1 tablespoon of butter in pan over low heat.
-Place apples into pan, top with sugars and spices and mix to combine.
-6. Allow to cook into slightly soft, ~5 minutes.
-7. By the point the apples will have released a lot of liquid.
-Pour off this liquid.
-8. Top apples with brown butter.
-Mix and return to heat for five minutes.
-9. Place apples in pie crust, use second piecrust to do that criss cross thing on top.
-10. Egg or butter wash the top of the pie and sprinkle large crystal sugar over top.
-11. Bake for 20-30 minutes (until top is golden brown and crispy).

-***Life hack: save money on ingredients by stealing them from  Walmart***